garbageplanet/frontend/README.md

 ### Contributing
 When adding a new function to the code, add a comment about what it does.
 Build with gulp and open `index.html` from the `/dist` folder to check if there's any error.
 If you want to contribute to a specific todo below, the first thing you should do is open an issue and you'll be assigned to the issue.

-### Note (March 2016)
-The build system doesn't currently include the templating code so the minified build won't have all html elements.

 ### TODO
 #### Security
 - [ ] move from tokens to cookies (use Secure and HTTPOnly)
+- [ ] check session with backend before login user in with localStorage

 #### Feature actions
 - [ ] finalize the edit system (build the feature creation forms from templates)
 - [ ] build the cleaned, join, play and confirm functions with a prototype
-- [ ] rewrite the data loading functions with a prototype
 - [ ] modal to see/export/save area data
 - [ ] navigate between markers from bottom panel by listing markers in [current view](http://turbo87.github.io/leaflet-sidebar/examples/listing-markers.html)